 THE PROCESS OF IMPLEMENTING AND ANCHORING

 INSTITUTIONS AND ORGANISATIONS

-- LAWS

-- STANDARDS
+- LAWS STANDARDS

 - KNOWLEDGE AND ATTITUDES

+- ACCESSIBILITY/AVAILABILITY

+- ORIENTATION

+THE AIMS

+SAFETY AND USABILITY

+OF ACCESSIBILITY

 STRUCTURE OF REALISATION IN REFERENCE TO THE TARGET GROUPS

 - PHYSICAL

 - SENSORY

-- COGNITIVE
+- ♦ COGNITIVE

+ACCESSIBILITY OF THE PHYSICAL ENVIRONMENT: UNIVERSAL DESIGN OF PHYSICAL SPACES

 STRUCTURE OF REALISATION IN REFERENCE TO THE TARGET GROUPS

 For the very reason that the basic principle here is the universal design approach, it is vital to consider different target groups.
-Only by including the requirements of all groups in the solution does the system become truly usable by all, thus making it a universal design.
-For the universal design of physical spaces, then, people with limited mobility, with motor and physical disabilities and with cognitive, linguistic, visual, hearing and mental impairments need to be taken into account.
+Only when including the requirements of all groups in the solution, the system becomes truly usable by all, thus making it a universal design system.
+For the universal design of physical spaces then, people with limited mobility, with motor and physical disabilities and with cognitive, linguistic, visual, hearing and mental impairments need to be taken into account.

 Consequently, the areas of realisation include the following aspects:

-- PHYSICAL ASPECTS Ramps instead of steps, doors without thresholds, sufficient width of doorways, hallways and entryways, learning and working places with adjustable heights to allow wheelchairs underneath; - SENSORY ASPECTS Adherence to the 'principle of two senses' 18, room signage with lettering of sufficient contrast and size, use of the Braille writing system and/or raised letters, alarm systems with light or acoustic signals; - COGNITIVE ASPECTS Arranging pictograms and textual information in such a way as to make them recognisable and fully comprehensible to people with different linguistic and cognitive abilities. - All sorts of information especially safety-relevant instructions must be communicated in different modes, in such a way as to address at least two of the three senses of seeing, hearing and touching.
+Physical aspects ramps instead of steps, doors without thresholds, sufficient width of doorways, hallways and entryways, learning and working places with adjustable heights to allow wheelchairs underneath;

+Sensory aspects adherence to the "principle of two senses"17, room signage with lettering of sufficient contrast and size, use of the Braille writing system and/ or of raised letters, alarm systems with light or acoustic signals;

+Cognitive aspects arranging pictograms and textual information in such a way as to make them perceivable and fully understandable to people with different linguistic and cognitive abilities.

+17 All sorts of information especially safety-relevant instructions - must be communicated in different modes. in such a way as to address at least two of the three senses of seeing, hearing and touching.

-THE AIMS OF ACCESSIBILITY are:
+THE AIMS OF ACCESSIBILITY

+are:

-- AVAILABILITY Steps, stairways and landings in front of buildings or part of buildings and roads that are muddy and full of water when it rains and have a hard uneven surface in dry seasons make it impossible for wheelchair users and people with walking aids to enter the building on their own; - ORIENTATION High-contrast signage on doors etc. provides safe and unassisted guidance for people with visual impairments; - \ SAFETY AND USABILITY According to the principle of accessibility, being able to 'physically get into a room' is not sufficient.
-More than that, it must be possible for people to use this room for its intended purpose in the usual way, without additional effort or assistance.
+Availability steps, stairways and landings in front of buildings or part of buildings as well as roads that are muddy and full of water when it rains and display a hard uneven surface in dry seasons make it impossible for wheelchair users and people with walking aids to enter the building on their own; Orientation high-contrast signage on doors etc. enables safe and unassisted orientation for people with visual impairments; Safety and usability According to the principle of accessibility, being able to "physically get into a room" is not sufficient.
+More than that, it must be possible for people to use this room for what it is intended for in the way that is common, without additional effort or assistance.
 Thus, in a workshop, for instance, it must be possible to use a workbench.
-The workbench should therefore be adjustable to allow wheelchairs underneath; grab bars and fixation devices may also be needed.
-In the school garden, raised beds should be installed alongside regular beds.

-Moreover, in all accessibility-related solutions based on the universal design approach, safety aspects - such as the quick, complete and safe evacuation of pupils and teachers in a storm, flood, forest fire or earthquake - are to be considered.
-For the most part, both aspects - safety and usability - are strongly connected: The aisles in the classroom need to be wide enough and must not be obstructed by school bags or other objects so that pupils using a wheelchair or a walking aid/stick are able to use these areas without assistance.
-At the same time, sufficiently wide aisles not obstructed by objects are essential for evacuation in emergencies.
+This requires its adjustability to allow wheelchairs underneath and maybe also grab bars and fixation devices.
+In the school garden, raised herb beds should be installed alongside regular beds.
+Moreover, in all accessibility-related solutions based on the universal design approach, safety aspects - the aim of a quick, complete and safe evacuation of all pupils and teachers in case of thunderstorm, flood, forest fire or earthquake, for instance - are to be considered as well.
+For the most part, both aspects, that of safety and that of usability, are strongly connected: The aisles in the classroom need to be wide enough and must not be obstructed by school bags or other objects so that pupils using a wheelchair or a walking aid/stick are able to use these areas without assistance.
+At the same time. sufficiently sized aisles not obstructed by objects provide the necessary prerequisite for evacuation in case of emergency.
 Similarly, step edge markings are not just indispensable for people with visual impairments, but also helpful to reduce the number of accidents on stairs as a whole.